 Unfortunately, this means that you did not meet the minimum entry requirements for the course, and we have had to reject your application because we were also unable to find a suitable alternative for you.

 Step 3 - Responding to your offer

 UCAS applicants can accept an offer as firm, which is your preferred choice, or insurance, which is your backup choice.

-Direct applicants only need to confirm their intention to take up a place via .
+Direct applicants only need to confirm their intention to take up a place via e:Vision.

 If you accept your conditional offer, this means you must meet the conditions before you get onto the course.
 For example, if one of the conditions is that you must provide a reference or proof of qualifications, then you will need to send this to us before we can fully offer you a place on the course you have applied for.

 If you have applied for an undergraduate degree or postgraduate degree course at the University of Wolverhampton and are unsuccessful in gaining a place on your preferred course, we will always endeavor to make you an alternative offer for another suitable course.
-You must respond to this offer accordingly as explained under 'Accepting Your Offer'.
+You must respond to this offer accordingly as explained under 'Accepting your offer' (see above).

 Whilst we make every effort to choose an appropriate alternative offer course that we believe you will enjoy, we understand that we may not always get this right.

 If you are not fully satisfied with the course that is offered to you, we can consider changing your offer to another course, providing you meet the entry requirements and there are places available.
 To do this, register for a callback and our friendly team of staff will contact you to advise further.
 Alternatively, contact our admissions department by logging a helpdesk call on your e:Vision account stating your full name, student number, and the course you would like to be considered for.